wherobots/airflow-providers-wherobots/README.md

   * `sparkExecutorDiskGB: int`: The disk size for the Spark executor.
   * `sparkConfigs: dict`: A dictionary of Spark configurations.
   * `dependencies: list[dict]`: A list of dependant libraries to install.

-  For more detailed information about the `environment` parameter, please refer to the [Wherobots Documentation](https://docs.wherobots.com/latest/references/runs/#get-run-logs).
+  For more detailed information about the `environment` parameter, refer to [Get Run Logs](https://docs.wherobots.com/latest/references/runs/#get-run-logs) in the Wherobots Documentation.

 > [!IMPORTANT]
-> Today Wherobots Cloud offers COMMUNITY users free access to [tiny](https://docs.wherobots.com/latest/develop/runtimes/#runtime-specifications-chart) runtime.
+> Today Wherobots Cloud offers free access to the ["Tiny" runtime](https://docs.wherobots.com/latest/develop/runtimes/#runtime-specifications-chart) through the Community Edition Organization.
-> If you need access to runtimes larger than `tiny`,
-> try Wherobots Cloud's pay-as-you-go [PROFESSIONAL](https://wherobots.com/pricing/) plan.
+> If you need access to larger runtimes (including Memory-Optimized and GPU-Optimized runtimes), consider upgrading to a Professional Edition Organization, Wherobots Cloud's [pay-as-you-go](https://wherobots.com/pricing/) plan.
-> For more information, please refer to the [Guidance for upgrading your account](https://docs.wherobots.com/latest/get-started/upgrade-organization/).
+> For more information, refer to the [Upgrade Organization](https://docs.wherobots.com/latest/get-started/upgrade-organization/) guidance in the Wherobots Documentation.

 > [!WARNING]
 > The `run_*` arguments are mutually exclusive, you can only specify one of them.